What does Freakshow use all that stolen money for?

 With a last, vicious glare at the man who used to be his arch-enemy, Danny leapt into the air and shot toward the open portal.

 "Don't forget to tell Freakshow about you coming to help the clone!"
-Vlad called loudly after him, the words just barely making it to Danny before he vanished into the ghost zone.
+Vlad called loudly after him, the words just barely reaching Danny's ears before he vanished into the ghost zone.

 He flew the short distance to Freakshow's portal at top speed, as if hoping to expend his anger along with his energy.